 Find out which stocks you should buy this month to make money in this changing market.

-Today this is no longer true.
-The S&P 500 index has evolved into an un-diversified portfolio concentrated on expensive, momentum-driven technology companies.
-Many investors, professional and retail alike, don’t appreciate this significant change, hiding considerable risk.
+Today, this is no longer true.
+The S&P 500 index fund has evolved into an un-diversified portfolio concentrated on expensive technology companies.
+Many investors, professional and retail alike, don’t appreciate the hidden but significant concentration, valuation and inflation risks.

-Expensive?
-On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2021 earnings of 36.5x.
-Yes, their fundamentals are better than that of the average S&P 500 company, but this multiple is nearly twice the median 19.3x of the other 495 stocks.
+Valuation risk is also elevated in the S&P 500.
+On traditional measures like the price/earnings ratio, the top five stocks trade at an average multiple on 2022 estimated earnings of 57.5x.
+True, their fundamentals are better than the average S&P 500 company, but this valuation is more than twice the median 19.7x multiple of the other 495 stocks.

 What Should an S&P 500 Index Fund Investor Do?

-With unexpected risks hiding beneath the index’s surface, investors should look inside their portfolio to see how much they rely on the S&P 500.
+With unexpected risks hiding beneath the index’s surface, investors should look inside their holdings to see how much they rely on the S&P 500.
 If the answer is “too much given its risk,” investors may want to pare back their S&P 500 index holdings, especially if they also separately hold any of the top five stocks.
 Another step is to add stocks that produce true diversification.
 For hands-on investors who want to pick their own stocks, look for names with more value-oriented traits, where the companies have reasonable valuations with healthy or improving fundamentals.
-These stocks are capable of retaining their value (and moving up) even if the S&P 500 falters.
-September’s market illustrates the merits of diversification: the top five stocks fell nearly 10%, while the “other 495” stocks slipped only about 2.3%.
+These stocks are capable of retaining their value (and moving up) even if technology stocks falter.

-Two advisories which I oversee, the Cabot Undervalued Stocks Advisor and the Cabot Turnaround Letter, focus on attractively valued stocks with healthy or improving fundamentals.
-These value stocks are decided not by an index-hugging selection; rather, they emphasize the “other 495” stocks, as well as many that are not widely considered by mainstream investors yet have real value.
+Two strategies which I oversee, the Cabot Undervalued Stocks Advisor and the Cabot Turnaround Letter, focus exclusively on attractively valued stocks with healthy or improving fundamentals.
+These stocks are decided not an index-hugging selection; rather, they emphasize the “other 495” stocks, as well as many that are not widely considered by mainstream investors yet have real value.